nice-devone/nice-cxone-mobile-sdk-ios/docs/cs-custom-fields.md

 > Important: When setting custom fields it is necessary to respect their definitions.
 The definitions are available as variables of the `channelConfiguration` object available in the `ConnectionProvider`.
 If an attempt is made to set a custom field that is not defined for the selected brand, it will be ignored from the CXone perspective.
 If the requirements are not met, an error will be logged via ``LogDelegate.logError(_:)`` The error will be either `.unknownCaseCustomFields` or `.unknownCustomerCustomFields` depending on the provider of the definitions.

+> Note: **Case** custom fields are custom fields associated with a single chat conversation/thread, whereas **Customer** custom fields are custom fields associated with a customer.
+This information is available for all conversations

 ## Static/Dynamic Custom Fields